-In Part 1, you learned how to avoid your customers’ ire — and raise your prices the easy way.
-In Part 2, I told the story of how I raised prices for our existing customers… and convinced them to choose to pay more.
+In Part 1, you learned how to avoid raising your customers’ ire — and raise your prices the easy way.
+In Part 2, I told the story of how I successfully raised prices for our existing customers… and convinced them to choose to pay more.

 Now it’s your turn.